slab/delta/README.md

 ### Insert Operation

 Insert operations have an `insert` key defined.
 A String value represents inserting text.
-A Number value represents inserting an embed, with the value corresponding to an embed type (such as an image or video).

-Here we will use 1 to represent images and 2 to represent videos, but your application can choose whatever mapping is convenient.
+Any other type represents inserting an embed (however only one level of object comparison will be performed for equality).

 In both cases of text and embeds, an optional `attributes` key can be defined with an Object to describe additonal formatting information.
 Formats can be changed by the [retain](#retain) operation.